reubenmiller/go-c8y-cli/README.md

 ## Documentation

-See the [documenation website](https://reubenmiller.github.io/go-c8y-cli/) for instructions on how to install and use it.
+See the [documentation website](https://reubenmiller.github.io/go-c8y-cli/) for instructions on how to install and use it.

 ## Contributing